 Peloton Bike Owners – even if you already own a Peloton Bike, if you equip it with Power Pedals you can take advantage of the real-time output graphing and see your Power Zone graph built as you ride.
 A great feature for the Power Zone Pack or anyone taking Power Zone based training.

 Outdoor Riders – If you ride on the street and want to add your outdoor rides to mPaceline, you can connect to the meters on your bike and record the ride in mPaceline.
 Attach you iPhone to your handle bars and start the ride.
 The meters will record power and cadence as you ride and you will have the full set of results to compare to other rides you have done in mPaceline.

 While we expect several brands of meters to work with mPaceline, the following have been specifically tested and are supported.
 We can’t guarantee that mPaceline will work with gear not listed below:

 The Download Ride Data Feature will allow you to download your ride data to a comma separated file.
 This will allow you to perform your own analysis of your ride data.
 There are two types of downloads that you will be able to do once your purchase this feature.

 Full Ride Listing Download – Here you will be able to download a complete listing of all rides that you have taken.
 This data will include the ride date, instructor, type, output, cadence, resistance, etc.….
-This is similar to what is provided by Peloton, but we also provide your TSS, IF and NP.
+This is similar to what is provided by Peloton, but we also provide your Training Stress, Power and Intensity.